 Stubborn clutter is almost always an indication of a non-clutter issue.

 Think about the clutter in your life — books, magazines, draining friendships, clothes.
-Sure, it’s all annoying and it would be nice to have it gone.
+Sure, it’s all annoying and it would be great to have it gone.
 And wouldn’t it be nice if wishing it away was enough?

-To excavate the root issue, start by feeling into your body as you think about that clutter.
+To excavate the root issue, start by feeling into your body as you think about the clutter.
 Are you tensing up?
 Feeling a bit nauseous?
-Overcome with overwhelm?
+Overwhelmed?

 Think of those times when you had the best intentions of organizing your linen closet or your office.
 You had an open afternoon, and you planned to dive in and leave the space sparkling when you’re done.

-At the end of the day, however, all you’d accomplished was watching reruns of tv shows and poking around on Facebook.
+At the end of the day, however, all you’d accomplished was binge-watching Netflix and poking around on Facebook.

 If you find it difficult to identify the message, set a timer and start with 15 minutes of clearing the physical clutter.
 Sometimes you need to put your hands on the items to wake up the message and stir up the emotions.
 As soon as you feel anything rumbling up, pause and be with that feeling.

 So here’s your challenge for the week:

 Revisit an area of clutter that has given you trouble in the past.
 Bring along a notebook or journal.
-Set a timer for 15 minutes and answer this question: “What is it about this clutter that I find so difficult to sort?”
+Set a timer for 15 minutes and answer this question: “What is it about this clutter that I find so challenging?”
 Then let it flow.
 Free-write.
 No censoring.
 No editing.
-Just let whatever wants to come out, to come out.
+Just let whatever wants to come out, come out.